DarthPestilane/easytcp/README.md

 The `DefaultPacker` considers packet's payload as a `Size(4)|ID(4)|Data(n)` format.

-This may not covery some particular cases, fortunately, we can create our own Packer.
+This may not covery some particular cases, but fortunately, we can create our own Packer.

 ```go
 // Packer16bit is a custom packer, implements Packer interafce.